 Once again, if one or two units sit empty, the building should still be able to support itself with income from the other units that are rented out.
 As cash flow on the property increases and the value of the property increases, this type of building can be quite a significant asset to leave behind for your heirs.

 The most complicated type of rental property is a mixed-use property containing a variety of businesses and possibly residential units.
-This type of property can be beneficial because commercial properties tend to have multi-year leases, while residential units may only have a one-year lease.
+This type of property can be beneficial because commercial properties in Toronto tend to have multi-year leases, while residential units may only have a one-year lease.
 Staggering the leases enables you to keep many or most of the units occupied at any given time.

 There are also other types of rental properties you can invest in, like industrial spaces, self-storage facilities, and short-term rentals like via Airbnb.
 For a completely hands-off approach, you might consider investing in a real estate investment trust.